List of United States senators from Maine

 Maine was admitted to the Union on March 15, 1820.
 The state's U.S. senators belong to class 1 and class 2.
 Republican Susan Collins (first elected in 1996) and independent Angus King (first elected in 2012) are Maine's current U.S. senators, making Maine one of four states to have a split United States Senate delegation.
 William P. Frye was Maine's longest serving senator (1881–1911).
-Maine is one of fourteen states alongside California, Colorado, Georgia, Hawaii, Idaho, Louisiana, Massachusetts, Minnesota, Missouri, Nevada, Pennsylvania, South Dakota, and Utah to have a younger senior senator and an older junior senator.
+Maine is one of eighteen states alongside California, Colorado, Delaware, Georgia, Hawaii, Idaho, Louisiana, Massachusetts, Minnesota, Missouri, Nevada, Oklahoma, Pennsylvania, South Carolina, South Dakota, Utah, and West Virginia to have a younger senior senator and an older junior senator.